bramtechs/vibe-beach/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### 🤖 Contributing Rules

+- AI is your friend!
+Human-written code is discouraged.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL v3) - see the LICENSE file for details.

 ## 🙏 Acknowledgments